dlebansais/PgBuilder-Disclosed/README.md

 + You can select an item that you will equip, if you want to work with a specific item.
 + You can add mods with the corresponding button.
 Mods come from any of the selected skills, and in addition to them generic mods can be selected.

+## Buffs

+You can add up to 10 buffs with the `Add Buff` button (damage potions, for instance).
+Corresponding effects are taken into account when abilities are displayed.

 ## View mode